Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row space membership

-Finally, when this statement being proven is not true, we want to know an upper bound on the probability that the Verifier incorrectly accepts.
-For the remainder of the proof, assume that \(\vect{v}\not\in\rowsp_{\F[x]}(\matr{A})\), and divide into cases depending on which sub-protocol incorrectly accepted:
+For the remainder of the proof, we assume that \(\vect{v}\not\in\rowsp_{\F[x]}(\matr{A})\) and we want to know an upper bound on the probability that the Verifier incorrectly accepts.
+For this, we divide into cases depending on which subprotocol incorrectly accepted:

-\textbf{Case 1: \(\rho < \rank(\matr{A})\).} According to \cref{thm:rankub}, the probability that the Verifier incorrectly accepts in \rankub{} on \cref{step:rowmem:rankub} is at most \((rd_{\matr{A}}+1)/\#\fieldsubset\).
+\paragraph{Case 1: \(\rank(\matr{A}) > \rho\)} According to \cref{thm:rankub}, the probability that the Verifier incorrectly accepts in \rankub{} on \cref{step:rowmem:rankub} is at most \((rd_{\matr{A}}+1)/\#\fieldsubset\).